rht-labs/tech-exercise/docs/1-the-manual-menace/5-this-is-gitops.md

 Let's try it out!
-1. Make a change in the OpenShift UI and have it overwritten - GOOO GOOOO GITOPS 💪 In OpenShift UI, go to your `*-ci-cd` project.
+1. Make a change in the OpenShift UI and have it overwritten - GOOO GOOOO GITOPS 💪

+  In OpenShift UI, go to your `<TEAM_NAME>-ci-cd` project.
 Navigate to `Workloads > DeploymentConfigs > jenkins`.
 On the `Environment` tab, add a new variable.
 For example, click `➕ Add more` and on the text box put in something new or random for example `BISCUITS` with a value of `jaffa-cakes`.
 Hit save!
 ![jenkins-new-var](./images/jenkins-new-var.png)

 Then, refresh the page and WHERE IS THE BISCUITS!?!